ASTRODEEP-JWST: NIRCam-HST multiband photometry and redshifts for half a million sources in six extragalactic deep fields: Photometric redshifts

-Fig. \ref{zspec} shows, for the total of the sources and for each field separately, the comparisons between the spectroscopic redshifts and the median values of the photo-$z$ estimates.
-The latter were computed excluding the \textsc{EAzY} ``LyA'' run (to avoid over-weighting the results from the runs using the templates by Larson, which are very similar in the two cases).
-Tab. \ref{photozcomp} reports the full statistics for the four runs made with \textsc{zphot} and \textsc{EAzY}.
-We define $dz=|z_{phot}-z_{spec}|/(1+z_{spec})$, and $f_{outliers}$ as the percentage of objects with $dz<0.15$; we then compute mean, median, standard deviation, and NMAD (defined as 1.48$\times$median($|dz|$)) of non-outliers.
+Figure \ref{zspec} shows the global comparison between the spectroscopic redshifts and the median values of the photo-$z$ estimates.
+The latter were computed excluding the \textsc{EAzY} `LyA' run, to avoid over-weighting the results from the runs using the templates by Larson, which are very similar in the two cases.
+Similar plots for each field individually are shown in Appendix E; Table E.1 reports the full statistics for the four runs made with \textsc{zphot} and \textsc{EAzY}.
+We define $dz=|z_{phot}-z_{spec}|/(1+z_{spec})$, and $f_{outliers}$ as the percentage of objects with $dz<0.15$.
+We then compute mean, median, standard deviation, and NMAD (defined as 1.48$\times$median($|dz|$)) of non-outliers.
 The four runs yield comparable statistics.
-The overall accuracy of the median estimates is good (NMAD 0.031, standard deviation 0.041 considering all fields together), and better than that from any individual \textsc{zphot} or \textsc{EAzY} run.
-There is a non-negligible fraction of outliers (6.3\%) comparable to, albeit larger than, the one reached in recent efforts on multi-wavelength catalogs with a larger number of bands \citep[and more sohisticated approaches, see e.g.][]{Merlin2021}.
-Looking at Fig. \ref{zspec} we also note that the accuracy varies from field to field, with ABELL2744 and NGDEEP having the largest outlier fractions, most likely because of the effect of the cluster on photometric measurements for the former and of the low number of available spectroscopic redshifts for the latter.
+The overall accuracy of the median estimates is good (NMAD 0.031, standard deviation 0.041 considering all fields together) and better than that from any individual \textsc{zphot} or \textsc{EAzY} run.
+There is a non-negligible fraction of outliers (6.3\%) comparable to (albeit larger than) the one reached in recent efforts on multi-wavelength catalogues with a larger number of bands \citep[and more sohisticated approaches; see e.g.][]{Merlin2021}.
+Looking at Fig. E.1, we also note that the accuracy varies from field to field, with ABELL2744 and NGDEEP having the largest outlier fractions.
+This is most likely because of the effect of the cluster on photometric measurements for the former and of the low number of available spectroscopic redshifts for the latter.

-We report that we also tested delayed exponentially declining SFHs with the \textsc{zphot} code, and verified that our choice of standard exponentially declining models performs better in terms of agreement with spectroscopic redshifts.
+We report that we also tested delayed exponentially declining SFHs with the \textsc{zphot} code.
+We verified that our choice of standard exponentially declining models performs better in terms of agreement with spectroscopic redshifts.